Skip to main content

 Meet Our Board of Directors

 The Story of Our Schools is committed to diversity, inclusion and drawing from our own local DC community.
-We also represent a range of perspectives critical to the work of our organization including professionals in communications, fundraising, law, accounting, policy and programming, as well as parents, community members and educators.
+Our board represents a range of perspectives critical to the work of our organization including professionals in communications, fundraising, law, accounting, policy and programming, as well as parents, community members and educators.
 Our Board of Directors supports the work of the organization by providing mission-based leadership and strategic governance.

 Board Member